Republican Fears About Holding The Senate Start To Sink In

 Tennessee has emerged as the biggest wildcard that could make or break the Senate majority for both parties.
 Democrats scored a major coup by convincing former Gov. Phil Bredesen to enter the race after frequent Trump critic and GOP Sen. Bob Corker announced he wouldn't run for re-election.

-In recent weeks, Corker has made glowing remarks about Bredesen, who he worked closely with when the Democrat was governor and Corker was the mayor of Chattanooga, while not even mentioning the name of the Republican, Rep. Marsha Blackburn, other than to note she would be the GOP nominee and he had donated to her campaign.
+In recent weeks, Corker has made glowing remarks about Bredesen, whom he worked closely with when the Democrat was governor and Corker was the mayor of Chattanooga, while not even mentioning the name of the Republican, Rep. Marsha Blackburn, other than to note she would be the GOP nominee and he had donated to her campaign.

 Early polls show Bredesen with a lead, but Republicans argue that he has statewide name recognition, which Blackburn does not and that the race will tighten over time.
 Republicans are also left hoping that their voters will come out if they know their vote means the difference between a Democratic or a Republican-controlled Senate.
 Still, this contest has more than a few national strategists worried.

 Tennessee is more likely to flip than is Texas, despite Democratic Rep. Beto O'Rourke's strong fundraising over GOP Sen. Ted Cruz.
 The only other wildcard could be the special election in Mississippi to replace Sen. Thad Cochran, who resigned last month due to failing health.
-There's some conservative skepticism about newly-appointed Sen. Cindy Hyde-Smith, a former Democrat.
+There's some conservative skepticism about newly appointed Sen. Cindy Hyde-Smith, a former Democrat.